Socializing Your Puppy

 7. Don’t Force A Scared Dog

 If there is ever a situation when your dog acts scared towards another animal, person, or place, don’t force them.
 Dogs have a special intuition that allows them to keep themselves guarded against others.
 It may be just a new face to them.
-Allow them to make the decision to want to allow the friendly introduction or just skip it.
+Allow them to make the decision to want to allow a friendly introduction or just skip it.

 Forcing your dog into a frightening situation will cause them to become nervous and skittish.
 They could possibly develop harsh instincts like biting or warning others when they feel threatened.
 When they are actually threatened in any way, yes, they need to defend themselves, but biting a stranger or a guest that visits your home will become a problem.